cmrd-senya/markdown-it-html5-embed/README.md

     },
 ```

+#### autoAppend

+Boolean.
+In inline mode, whether to append media embeds automatically or not.

+If true, linked media files are embedded at the end of the post.

+Default: `false`.

 #### embedPlaceDirectiveRegexp

 Regexp.
 Regular expression for the directive which is used to set the place for media embeds in case of non-inline embedding.